harish4462/harish4462/README.md

 - 👋 Hi, I’m @harish4462
-- 👀 I’m so passionate of Technology
+- 👀 I’m passionate about Technology
-- 🌱 I’m currently learning "How to live happily in one's own life"
+- 🌱 I’m currently learning, how to live happily in one's life
-- 💞️ I’m wish to work "With the people, who are having a aspire to contribute of the product ideology and software technology around the world"
+- 💞️ I wish to work with people, who are having to aspire to contribute to the product ideology and software technology around the world
-- 📫 How to reach me, Instagram👉@Harish_4462_
+- 📫 How to reach me, Instagram 👉@Harish_4462_

 <!---
 harish4462/harish4462 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.